Professional Development: Don’t Neglect Yourself!

 For me, the summer months are a slower work period.
 I include reminders and to-do lists in my calendar to revisit websites, videos, and articles that I have saved over the last few months.
 I take advantage of this downtime to focus my attention on these resources and determine if there is anything new I can incorporate into the career development sessions and workshops that I conduct.

-Topics that I’m actively researching this summer include: diversity, equity, and inclusion hiring practices, skills employers look for, assessment tools, the gig economy, and social media hiring practices.
+Topics that I’m actively researching this summer include: workplace diversity and inclusion strategies, skills employers look for, assessment tools, the gig economy, and social media hiring practices.

 Besides updating information in the materials you share with clients, use your downtime to plan for your own professional development.
 Are there any new training programs that interest you?
 Some ideas might be to enrol in any of the CPC certification courses such as the Certified Work-Life Strategist (CWS), Certified Resume Strategist (CRS), Certified Interview Strategist (CIS), Certified Employment Strategist (CES), or Certified Career Strategist (CCS).
-Other CPC courses, such as Technology Optimized Résumés, Career Development Ethics & Standards, or Career Development Theory, Models & Practices are ideal choices if you’d like to expand your skill set.
+Other CPC courses, such as Résumé Development for Applicant Tracking Systems or Career Development Foundations are ideal choices if you’d like to expand your skill set.
 Another thought might be to become certified as an administrator of an assessment tool such as MBTI.

 Don’t forget about books!
 I love opening a new book, anticipating the knowledge it will bring me.
-There are so many books I like that it’s hard to choose a favorite.
-I really enjoyed a recent article by CPC member Stephanie Clark about the top five books that have informed her work.
 One of the books I have on my desk right now is Designing Your Life by Bill Burnett and Dave Evans, which includes reflection activities useful for both clients and career development practitioners.
 I’m also interested in diving into one or more of the books recommended by the National Résumé Writers’ Association.

 Better yet, I’d like to set a challenge for all CPC members.
 Choose a topic you’re going to learn more about and then write an article about it.
-Share your new knowledge and insights with other career development professionals by having your article featured in CPC’s Career Connections eNewsletter.
+Share your new knowledge and insights with other career development professionals by submitting your article for publication in CPC’s Career Connections eNewsletter.
 Let’s help each other stay accountable to continuous learning!